Twitch Marketing 101: Terms and Metrics Brands Should Know

 OBS, or Open Broadcaster Software, is a program that is free and open-source.
 It enables recording videos and streaming.
 StreamElements and StreamLabs are services that manage your streams (after connecting them to Twitch).
 They can help you with making chat commands, alerts or overlays.
 Features worth mentioning are sub and donation goals.
 Viewers can see a bar where you set up for example how many donations you need to pay your bills, so they know how much they already contributed towards your goal.

 There are few ways streamers can use to raise their popularity and gain followers.
 What can streamers do to attract a new audience?
 They can ask other streamers to join their stream, which makes them a host.
 This way viewers of the other streamer would come to the host – and if they enjoy the new channel, they may come back for more.
 Streamers can also bring an audience with them and “raid” somebody else’s stream, introducing a fellow streamer to their viewers.

 As a marketer, there are few metrics (besides the number of followers and subscriptions) you could take into account when you think about running a marketing campaign with streamers on Twitch.
 Also, you should analyse those when you have your own channel.

-So, those are the basics of Twitch terms ad marketing metrics for marketers.
+So, those are the basics of Twitch marketing 101.
 Hope you will find them useful!
 Also, we would recommend checking out this glossary for gamers if you are new to this topic as well.